User Guide

 "ArrowDown", "ArrowUp", "ArrowLeft", "ArrowRight", "F1", "Backspace", etc.

-Add renderer event handlers to a Figure
+Add canvas event handlers to a Figure

 You can add event handlers to a ``Figure`` object's renderer.
 For example, this is useful for defining click events